 It is the responsibility of school districts to affirmatively seek out and identify children and youth experiencing homelessness.
 Each school district appoints at least one individual to be the local homeless liaison, who serves as the primary point of contact between families experiencing housing instability and school staff, district personnel, shelter workers and other service providers.
 At identification, school districts ensure that a student's program eligibility and nighttime residence are entered into the local student information system, which shares data with the WDE.
 School districts also assess the needs of identified students through locally-developed needs assessment tools to determine the services to be provided to each child or youth.

-The WDE supports this process by providing training, outreach, technical assistance, and guidance to, and monitoring of, local programs.
+The Wyoming Department of Education (WDE) supports this process through multiple avenues.
 These strategies are employed in all districts, whether or not they receive a competitive subgrant award.